-Upon retiring, he decided to pursue painting, starting with watercolor, and studied at the Alexandria Art League School, and participated in workshops in the US and abroad.
+Upon retiring, Hernan decided to pursue painting and, starting with watercolor.
+He studied at the Alexandria Art League School and participated in numerous workshops in the US and abroad.
 In 2015, he became interested in abstraction and acrylics and since then has had an active career as an artist both here and in his native country of Argentina.
 He is now a US citizen.

-He was accepted by jury into the Potomac Valley Watercolorists in 2015 and to the Torpedo Factory Artists’ Association in 2020.
+He was accepted by jury into the Potomac Valley Watercolorists in 2015 and to the Torpedo Factory Artists’ Association in 2020, where he has served on the board of directors.

 Artist Statement